-13.2 If a grant is terminated, FightMND will meet costs properly and necessarily incurred under the grant agreement up to the termination date.
-However, payments will not, in aggregate, exceed the amount of the grant remaining to be paid at the time of its termination.

-13.3 In the event of work being discontinued by the host institution, written notification must be sent to FightMND, together with a report on the work carried out to date, setting out reasons for the termination.
+- 13.2.
+If a Drug Development Grant is terminated, FightMND will meet costs properly and necessarily incurred under the Grant Agreement up to the termination date.
+However, payments will not, in aggregate, exceed the amount of the Drug Development Grant remaining to be paid at the time of its termination. - 13.3.
+In the event of work being discontinued by the Administering Institution, written notification must be sent to FightMND, together with a report on the work carried out to date, setting out reasons for the termination.